Gambia: Breaking News: GIA’S Lamin Cham Wants Gambian Pilgrim, Who Exposed The Appalling Conditions Of Pilgrims To Apologize To Gov’t; Freedom Uncovers Disturbing Revelations!

 Lamin Cham, the Managing Director of the Gambia International Airline (GIA), was quick to run to social media to debunk Sheriff Omar Hydara’s viral video, exposing the conditions of the Gambian pilgrims in Medina.
 Mr. Hydara reported that the lodging conditions and food served to the pilgrims was the least satisfactory.

 Mr. Cham, in response, has accused Hydara, of trying to smear the image of the government and the country.
-He claimed that Hydara was being disingenuous by making what he calls “false claims” about the situation of lodging in Media.
+He claimed that Hydara was being disingenuous by making what he calls “false claims” about the situation of lodging in Medina.

 According to Cham, the place where the Gambian pilgrims have been lodged was first occupied by the Pakistani pilgrims.
 He also said the residence has been certified by the Saudi government.
 Hence, he contends that Mr. Hydara was being dishonest by peddling fake news.

-Mr. Cham said he and his officials have confronted Mr. Hydara, following the circulation of the video he recorded in Media, exposing the plight of the pilgrims.
+Mr. Cham said he and his officials have confronted Mr. Hydara, following the circulation of the video he recorded in Medina, exposing the plight of the pilgrims.
 He said Mr. Hydara is a resident of Latri-kunda German.

 “ When interviewed by our officials, Mr. Hydara said he had regretted his actions.
 That, he was under the influence of Satan to record the video.
 He told us that he spoke to General Bojang, who is working at the Gambian Consulate in Jeddah.
 He lodged his complaint with Gen. Bojang.
 He said Gen. Bojang asked him to sit down so that they can discuss the matter.
 Based on the news, we are getting, Mr. Hydara is related to Gen. Bojang’s wife.
 Since he has apologized to our officials for not doing the right thing, we will make sure that our workers will pursue him tomorrow to record another video and apologize to the Gambia government and her people.
 His intention was to give bad image to the country.
 He must apologize to the government and the Gambian people in a similar video that will go viral,” Cham said in the Mandinka dialect.